 Not only are other flowers often easier on your wallet, opting instead for your beloved’s favorite bloom shows that you’re paying attention.
 (For any secret admirers out there, I happen to like snapdragons.)

 Don’t forget about delivery

-You'll still pay a premium for Valentine's Day delivery, of course, so consider having the bouquet shipped to yourself a day early to avoid some of the markup, then deliver it in person.
-For example, you can order this Mixed Rose Bouquet from Florists.com for $40, including shipping, through 1/27, and have it arrive at your home on February 13.
-You'll save a bundle of cash, get an opportunity to inspect the flowers before giving them away, and you get to see the look on their face when you show up with an armful of beautiful flowers the next day.
+You’ll still pay a premium for Valentine’s Day delivery, so consider having the bouquet shipped to yourself on 2/13 to avoid some of the markup and then deliver it in person.
+You’ll save a bundle of cash, get an opportunity to inspect the flowers before giving them away, and you get to see the look on their face when you show up with an armful of beautiful flowers the next day.